ARMmbed/mbed-client/porting-guide.md

     void start_timer(uint64_t interval, bool single_shot = true);

     /**
+     * @brief Starts timer in DTLS manner.
+     * @param intermediate_interval Intermediate interval to use, must be smaller than tiotal (usually 1/4 of total).
+     * @param total_interval Total interval to use; This is the timeout value of a DTLS packet.
+     * @param type Type of the timer
+     */
+    void start_dtls_timer(uint64_t intermediate_interval, uint64_t total_interval,
+                          M2MTimerObserver::Type type = M2MTimerObserver::Dtls);

+    /**
     * Stops timer.
     * This cancels the ongoing timer.
     */
     void stop_timer();

     /**
-    * Callback function for timer completion.
+     * @brief Checks if the intermediate interval has passed.
+     * @return true if interval has passed, false otherwise.
      */
-    void timer_expired();
+    bool is_intermediate_interval_passed();

+    /**
+     * @brief Checks if the total interval has passed.
+     * @return true if interval has passed, false otherwise.
+     */
+    bool is_total_interval_passed();

 };

-#endif // M2M_TIMER_IMPL_H
+#endif // M2M_TIMER_H
 ```

-The timer API functions are asynchronous in nature and it is expected that whenever a timer event is available, it is notified to the `lwm2m-client` so that the library can act on the _timer expired_ signal.
+The timer API functions are asynchronous in nature and it is expected that whenever a timer event is available, it is notified to the `mbed-client` so that the library can act on the _timer expired_ signal.
 The callback is received through an Observer class defined in `M2MTimerObserver` .

-The file `m2mtimerobserver.h` is present in `lwm2m-client`.
-To see how the callback needs to be called, check the implementation in `m2mtimerimpl.cpp` present in  the`lwm2m-client-linux`.
+The file `m2mtimerobserver.h` is present in `mbed-client`.
+To see how the callback needs to be called, check the implementation in `m2mtimerimpl.cpp` present in  the`mbed-client-linux`.

 ```
 /*